reshmabidikar/slate/source/includes/_security.md

 ```
 **Request Body**

-A `userRoles` object consisting of the username, password and the roles to be associated with the user.
+A `UserRoles` object consisting of the username, password and the roles to be associated with the user.
 The required attributes are `username`,`password`,`roles`.

 **Query Parameters**